 Students declared ineligible may appeal the decision under certain circumstances.
 If the appeal is approved, the student may continue to receive financial aid during probationary standing.

 Grade point average (GPA): Undergraduate students are expected to achieve and maintain a cumulative GPA of 2.0 or higher.
 Graduate students are expected to achieve and maintain a cumulative GPA of 3.0 or higher.
 This GPA is calculated in accordance with the guidelines contained in the University Catalog.
+Courses taken under a pass/no credit grading option are not included in the GPA calculation, and are therefore not included as part of the GPA measure of satisfactory academic progress.

 Maximum time limits: Maximum time limits: All students are expected to complete their degree program within 150 percent of the required credit hours.
+Courses taken for no credit under a pass/no credit option are still attempted credit hours, and will count towards maximum time limit standards.

 Appeals to financial aid decisions may be made under certain circumstances.
 These circumstances may include sudden, severe, illness; serious automobile or other accident; family tragedy or loss of a loved one; or another circumstance not listed here.
 It is the student’s responsibility to provide details with dates, forms or other paperwork, or any other information requested by the Office of Financial Aid in order to review the appeal.